 |Receive quarterly e-newsletters about the COPD Learn More Breathe Better® campaign and lung research.|

-If you smoke, the best thing you can do to prevent more damage to your lungs is to quit.
+If you smoke, quitting is the best thing you can do to prevent more damage to your lungs.
 Ask your provider about new options for quitting.
-Many resources to help you quit are available online.
+Many resources to help are available online.
 Visit www.smokefree.gov; www.lungusa.org; or call 1-800-QUIT NOW for more information.

 Try to stay away from other things that could irritate your lungs, like dust and strong fumes.
-Stay indoors when the outside air quality is poor.
-You should also stay away from places where there might be cigarette smoke.
+Stay indoors when the outside air quality is poor, and avoid places where there might be cigarette smoke.

-Be sure to take your medications and follow your provider’s advice on how to treat your disease.
-If you have any questions—ASK!
+Take your medications exactly as prescribed.
+And follow your provider's advice on how to treat your COPD.

 How Does COPD Affect Breathing?

-In people with COPD, the air sacs no longer bounce back to their original shape.
-The airways can also become swollen or thicker than normal, and mucus production might increase.
-The floppy airways are partially blocked, or obstructed, making it even harder to get air out of the lungs.
+In people with COPD, the air sacs no longer bounce back to their original shape, and the airways can become swollen or thicker than normal.
+COPD can also cause increased mucus production.
+The airways can become partially blocked, making it even harder to get air in and out of the lungs.

-Your healthcare provider or a pulmonary therapist they recommend might teach you some activities to help your arms and legs get stronger and/or breathing exercises that strengthen the muscles needed for breathing.
+Your provider, or a pulmonary therapist your doctor recommends, may teach you some activities to help your arms and legs get stronger and/or breathing exercises that strengthen the muscles needed for breathing.